-Further, death benefits or annuitization benefits under SOP 03-1 may be currently so far out of the money as to produce zero reserves, or benefits paid to date may have exceeded the accrued liability, resulting in no current liability.
+Further, death benefits or annuitization benefits under SOP 03-1 may be currently so far out of the money as to produce zero reserves; or benefits paid to date may have exceeded the accrued liability, resulting in no current liability.
 But if future market conditions change, then non-zero SOP 03-1 liabilities may need to be established.
-The amount of such liabilities may depend on the original classification under SOP 05-1 of the replacement policy.
-In addition, the SOP guidance needs to be evaluated because, even in the absence of DAC balances, there exists the potential for an impact on recorded liability balances (e.g., GMDB, GMIB, unearned revenue, FAS 60 liabilities).
+The amount of such liabilities may depend on the original classification of the replacement policy under SOP 05-1.

+In addition, the SOP guidance needs to be evaluated because, even in the absence of DAC balances, there exists the potential for an impact on recorded liability balances, for example, liabilities under SOP 03-1 for GMDB or GMIB type benefits, unearned revenue and FAS 60 liabilities.
+See Q39 below for more discussion regarding FAS 60 liabilities for substantially changed contracts.